DylanMKelly/python-challenge/README.md

 The following are resources and links used to help with the creation of these scripts

 Course Slides and Practice Assignments

-Stack Overflow : Row count in a csv file - https://stackoverflow.com/questions/27504056/row-count-in-a-csv-file
+Stack Overflow : Row count in a csv file: https://stackoverflow.com/questions/27504056/row-count-in-a-csv-file

-Stack Overflow : Sum a csv column in python - https://stackoverflow.com/questions/13517080/sum-a-csv-column-in-python
+Stack Overflow : Sum a csv column in python: https://stackoverflow.com/questions/13517080/sum-a-csv-column-in-python

-100 Days of Data: Data analysis from a CSV file in Python - https://www.100daysofdata.com/python-csv-data-analysis
+100 Days of Data: Data analysis from a CSV file in Python: https://www.100daysofdata.com/python-csv-data-analysis

 TA assistance (Sunil and Russell) with logic correction and formatting problems